Foreign Governments Could Be Using High-Tech Gadgets to Intercept Calls and Texts in Washington

 In addition to federal agencies, police departments use them in at least 25 states and the District of Columbia, according to the American Civil Liberties Union.

 After the 2014 news reports about Stingrays in Washington, Rep. Alan Grayson, D-Fla, wrote the FCC in alarm.
-In a reply, FCC chairman Tom Wheeler said the agency had created a task force to combat illicit and unauthorized us e of the devices.
+In a reply, then-FCC chairman Tom Wheeler said the agency had created a task force to combat illicit and unauthorized us e of the devices.
 In that letter, the FCC did not say it had identified such use itself but cited media reports of the security sweeps.

 That task force appears to have accomplished little.
 A former adviser to Wheeler, Gigi Sohn, said there was no political will to tackle the issue against opposition from the intelligence community and local police forces that were using the devices “willy-nilly.”